 In the statistical tables above, caveats are indicated by numbers in parentheses.
-There are five caveats to the above statistical tables.
+There are eight caveats to the above statistical tables.
 These caveats are described by number below.

 - 1. Incidents that were reported without exact geographic locations but believed by the University to have occurred on campus are included in the On Campus statistics. - 2.
 All crimes in the "Student Housing Facilities" column are also represented in the "On Campus" column.
 This is in accordance with Department of Education Clery Act reporting guidelines. - 3.
 To the extent that sex offenses were reported as "sexual assault" with insufficient information to characterize the type of sexual assault, they have been classified and reported as Rape. - 4.
 These statistics encompass both Domestic Violence and Dating Violence as contemplated by the Violence Against Women Act for all crimes reported to have occurred in the State of Vermont, as the State of Vermont's definition of Domestic Violence captures all incidents of Dating Violence as defined by the Act.
 See Statistical Table Caveat number five for additional details. - 5.
 Due to the inclusion of "household members" in the definition of Domestic Violence under Vermont law [15] V.S.A. § 1101], all incidents occurring in the State of Vermont considered Dating Violence as defined by the Violence Against Women Act are covered under the definition of Domestic Violence and are reported as such.
 Due to this jurisdictional definition of Domestic Violence, Dating Violence statistics are not separately reportable by the University of Vermont for locations to include On Campus, Public Property, and Student Housing Facilities, as the entirety of each these geographic categories is within the state of Vermont.
 Incidents of Dating Violence within these geographic locations are reported as Domestic Violence, in accordance with jurisdictional definition of these crimes. - 6.
 Possession and use of marijuana was legalized in the State of Vermont effective July 1, 2018, which has impacted the number of drug abuse arrests and Clery reportable disciplinary referrals at the University of Vermont.
 Civil citations are not Clery reportable.
-The possession and use of marijuana on campus remains strictly prohibited by federal law and UVM Policy and subject to disciplinary action.
+The possession and use of marijuana on campus remains strictly prohibited by federal law and UVM Policy and subject to disciplinary action. - 7.
+In 2021, the University received additional information about an on campus rape that was first reported in 2019 that clarified that the location where the incident occurred was in a residence hall on campus.
+Previously, the University only had information indicating that the incident had occurred in an on campus location.
+To reflect this additional information, the "On Campus Residential" statistic for rape in 2019 has been increased from 13 to 14. - 8.
+In 2020 a single arson incident in the Harris-Millis Complex constituted five separate counts of arson, as five separate posters hanging in the building were burned by a group of individuals who were later identified, arrested, and cited into court for arson.

-HATE CRIME STATISTICS: 2017 - 2019
+HATE CRIME STATISTICS: 2018 - 2020